 After the departure of former host Zachary Sexton (see above), it wasn’t clear what would happen to The Productivity Show by Asian Efficiency.
 For the new version of their show the AE staff share hosting duties, with Mike Schmitz doing most of the heavy lifting while Thanh Pham and Brooks Duncan also contribute.

 The Productivity Show tends to release longer episodes that can be more than an hour in length.
-Although this requires a time commitment – I often end up listening to an episode in more than one sitting – it allows for in-depth discussions that can be extremely detailed.
+Although this requires a time commitment – I often end up listening to an episode in more than one sitting – it allows for in-depth discussions that can be extremely detailed but provide a lot of actionable tips.
 They also feature interviews with their forum (Dojo) members which is a nice touch.

 Recent highlight: 6 Ways a Mastermind Can Accelerate Your Success w/ Nate Lowrie (15th Jan, 2018)